Skip to main content

 What goes wrong

-Gray mold (Botrytis cinerea) is the most common problem, appearing as fuzzy gray growth on leaves in wet, cold conditions.
-Improve airflow and reduce humidity around plants by thinning aggressively.
-Remove affected rosettes promptly.
-Copper fungicide provides preventive protection in chronically wet falls.
+Gray mold (Botrytis cinerea) is the most common problem.
+It appears as fuzzy gray growth on leaves in wet cold conditions - exactly the conditions mâche grows in.
+Improve airflow by not overcrowding your planting, remove affected rosettes promptly, and avoid wetting leaves when watering.
+Copper fungicide applied preventively in chronically wet falls provides some protection.

 Harvest and storage